jonro2955/odin_javascript_11_wheres_waldo/git-cheatsheet.md

 - $ git commit -am <msg>

-Create a new repository on GitHub without a readme, license, or gitignore files and copy the SSH URL (do not copy the HTTP URL).
+Create a new repository on GitHub without a readme, license, or gitignore files and copy the SSH URL (not the HTTP URL).

 CD into your local Git project folder and run: